-Assignments contributing to grade Maximum points earnable 8 essays following guidelines and questions posted on the CANVAS 16 discussion board 5 responses to essays posted by colleagues on CANVAS discussion board 5 Enthusiastic participation in the classroom 9 Leadership in the introduction to one of the course sessions, individually 5 or in conjunction with another student Deliverable (D-1): Proposed topic of your proposal D-2: Section on contextual information for your proposal 2 D-3: Literature review on thematic area(s) central to your proposal 2 D-4: Section on stakeholders that will take part in your proposed project, 2 including the primary implementing organization and partners.
+Assignments contributing to grade Maximum points earnable 10 essays following guidelines and questions posted on the CANVAS discussion board 200 8 responses to essays posted by colleagues on CANVAS discussion board 80 Enthusiastic participation in the classroom 70 Leadership in the introduction to one of the course sessions, individually or in conjunction with another student 50 Deliverable (D-1): Proposed topic of your proposal D-2: Section on contextual information for your proposal 20 D-3: Literature review on thematic area(s) central to your proposal 20 D-4: Section on stakeholders that will take part in your proposed project, 20 including the primary implementing organization and partners.
 Develop and justify the impact pathway or impact pathways you envision.
-D-5: Logframe or logic model for your proposal - deliverables 2 through 5 2 can be turned in by the same date D-6: Section on how you would pursue multi-stakeholder collaboration in 2 your initiative D-7: Section on capacity building in your initiative 2
+D-5: Logframe or logic model for your proposal - deliverables 2 through 5 20 can be turned in by the same date D-6: Section on how you would pursue multi-stakeholder collaboration in 20 your initiative D-7: Section on capacity building in your initiative 20 D-8: Section on how you would conduct the monitoring and evaluation 20 (M&E) of your project D-9: Budget for your project 20 D-10: Section on operational planning 20

-D-8: Section on how you would conduct the monitoring and evaluation 2 (M&E) of your project D-9: Budget for your project 2 D-10: Section on operational planning 2 D-11: Section on how M&E may lead to a readjustment of your program 2 over time, linking this analysis to an adaptive management approach - deliverables 6 through 11 can be turned in on the same date D-12: First draft of your proposal for peer review D-13: Peer reviewed proposals returned to authors 10 Concise presentation of your proposal to the class 10 D-14 (final deliverable): Definitive proposal and version with comments 25 and track changes made by your peer reviewer Deductions: For each deliverable not handed in an time, 20/ will be deducted d from your grade /for
+D-11: Section on how M&E may lead to a readjustment of your program 20 over time, linking this analysis to an adaptive management approach - deliverables 6 through 11 can be turned in on the same date D-12: First draft of your proposal for peer review D-13: Peer reviewed proposals returned to authors 100 Concise presentation of your proposal to the class 100 D-14 (final deliverable): Definitive proposal and version with comments 200 and track changes made by your peer reviewer Deductions: For each deliverable not handed in on time, 2% will be deducte d from your grade (for

-Deductions: For each deliverable not handed in on time, 2% will be deducted from your grade (for intermediate assignments, note hard, shaded deadlines).
-Failure to attend class without notice will result in a 5% reduction in your final grade.
+Deductions: For each deliverable not handed in on time, 2% will be deducted from your grade (for intermediate assignments, note hard, shaded deadlines - D5 and D11).
+Failure to attend/participate in class without notice will result in a 5% reduction in your final grade.